ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 So the user wants to check that the agent booted the VM, so the agent leaves the file behind to prove it booted, but the user's test fails early if the file already exists.
 A catch-22!

+> Fixing this is possible, by prompting the system to remove validation state/override a user concern, but that fix (obviously) backfires in other tasks/usecases

-Before moving on to better things, I decided I wanted to share our results with the world, with the caveat that it's a little too benchmark hacky for my liking (the whole third context map-reducer thing).
+Before moving on to better things, I decided I wanted to share our results with the world, with the caveat that **it's a little too benchmark hacky for my liking** (the whole third context map-reducer thing works for this benchmark, but in the real world I can just write better instructions and/or iterate with follow-on messages).

 I ran the benchmark once before doing the full N=5 run, and was surprised to see a previously passing task had failed: